10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Nesting in Sass

 Sass nesting has changed the lives of many, but like everything in life, abusing good things will ultimately be bad.
-Nesting makes the code more difficult to read and can create confusion, this is why we want to avoid selector nesting as much as possible.
+Nesting makes the code more difficult to read and can create confusion.
+Too much nesting also adds unnecessary specificity, forcing us to add the same or greater specificity in overrides.
+We want to avoid selector nesting and overspecificity as much as possible.

 **Nesting is required** in the following cases, because it will make the code easier to read: